KolmogorovLab/minda/README.md

 --multimatch     allow more than one record from the same caller VCF to match a single truthset/ensemble record
 ```
 ##### VCF Input
 Minda standardizes input VCFs by decomposing every SV into start and end records.
-Records are handled in one of two ways:
+Records are handled in one of two following ways:
 <ol>
     <li>For records having a CHROM:POS pattern in the `ALT` field, the `#CHROM` and `POS` fields are considered the start.
 Minda then searches for the end record matching the `ALT` field among other records.
 Alternatively, the `MATEID` from the `INFO` field may be used to find the end record.
 If no end record is found, the details from the `ALT` field are used to create one.  </li>
     <li>All other records Minda considers start records.
-The corresponding end records use the start `#CHROM` and `POS` is calculated by adding the start `POS` with absolute value of `SVLEN` or is extracted from the `END` value in the `INFO` field. </li>
+The corresponding end records use the start `#CHROM` and `POS` is calculated by adding the start `POS` with absolute value of `SVLEN` or is extracted from the `END` integer in the `INFO` field. </li>
 </ol>
 Minda has been tested on VCFs produced by